 Real testimonial from our clients.

-Coachie, we (DHL Nigeria Cheerleader team) came second at the DHL International Sport Festival 2018 in South Africa.
-Even all spectators said we deserve the first but we are still fulfilled with our performances.
+Coachie, we (DHL Nigeria Cheerleader team) have made it again, we came first at the DHL African Cup 2019 in South Africa.
+Thanks for tolerating us and always making us proud of our skills.
 Thanks to your team for the trainings.

 Are you an event planner or planing an event soonest...?
 You've picked a date & you need an outstanding indigenous dance troupe to thrill your guests?
 Look no further as we are familiar with your event A-Z of it.

 Book Ayanjo now as we're offering discount.